Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 5 – Management Strategies.md

 ### 5.2.2 Portfolio-Level Risk Aggregation

-Individual counterparty risk must be aggregated at the portfolio level to evaluate systemic vulnerabilities.
-By aggregating DD and volatility measures across all counterparties, the institution can identify concentrations of exposure to specific sectors or markets.
-A portfolio-wide indicator, such as the weighted average DD or exposure-weighted volatility, can be monitored to assess the overall resilience of the counterparty network.
+Individual counterparty risk must be aggregated at the portfolio level to evaluate systemic vulnerabilities and concentration exposures.
+By consolidating DD and volatility measures across all counterparties, the institution can identify concentrated exposures to specific sectors, geographies, or market segments.
+Portfolio-wide indicators, such as the weighted average DD or exposure-weighted volatility, should be monitored continuously to assess the overall resilience of the counterparty network.

-This approach allows management to:
+This aggregation approach enables management to:

-- Detect correlations between counterparties’ DD movements during stress periods;
+Detect correlations between counterparties' DD movements during stress periods, revealing potential contagion channels;
-- Conduct scenario analyses under simulated market volatility increases;
+Conduct scenario analyses under simulated market volatility increases to evaluate portfolio-level impact;
-- Evaluate the adequacy of capital buffers against aggregate exposure shocks.
+Assess the adequacy of capital buffers against aggregate exposure shocks and concentrated credit events.

+Such portfolio-level monitoring complements individual counterparty analysis by providing a holistic view of systemic risk, ensuring that credit risk management addresses both idiosyncratic and collective vulnerabilities.

 ### 5.2.3 Internal Governance and Decision Framework